-DONOSTIA-SAN SEBASTIÁN - BAR iBAi - Now iBAi by Paulo Airaudo
+DONOSTIA-SAN SEBASTIÁN - BAR iBAi - BY PAULO AIRAUDO

 The restaurant is now iBAi by Paulo Airaudo ONE MICHELIN STAR (new 2025)

-We have not been to this new version yet, this is the Michelin Guide review This centrally located restaurant, which was a popular name in local cuisine under the baton of chef Alicio Garro, has reinvented itself and has had a new lease of life thanks to award-winning chef Paulo Airaudo, who brings with him his personal vision of classic recipes.
+We have not been to this new version yet.
+This centrally located restaurant, a famous name in local cuisine under chef Alicio Garro's baton, has reinvented itself and given itself a new lease on life thanks to award-winning chef Paulo Airaudo, who brings his vision of classic recipes.

 BELOW IS A VISIT TO THE RESTAURANT IN ITS PREVIOUS GUISE

-A fantastic old School Restaurant, run by an old Basque couple serving the very best produce from whatever is available at the market that day, in a basic set menu form.
+This fantastic old-school restaurant, run by an old Basque couple, serves the best produce from whatever is available at the market that day in a basic set menu form.

 You enter by the ground floor bar, which always seems empty